RAKWireless/udp-packet-forwarder/README.md

 * SX1308
   * RAK2246

-**NOTE**: This project focuses on RAKwireless products but products from other manufacturers should also work.
+> **NOTE**: This project focuses on RAKwireless products but products from other manufacturers should also work.
 You will have to provide the some information to configure them properly, like concentrator type, interface type, reset GPIO,...

+> **NOTE**: SPI concentrators in MiniPCIe form factor will require a special Hat or adapter to connect them to the SPI interface in the SBC.
+USB concentrators in MiniPCIe form factor will require a USB adapter to connect them to a USB2/3 socket on the SBC.

 ### Software

-If you are going to use docker to deploy the project, you will need:

-* An OS image for your board (Raspberry Pi OS, Ubuntu OS for ARM,...)
-* Docker (and optionally docker-compose) on the machine (see below for instal·lation instructions)

-On both cases you will also need:

-* A The Things Stack V3 account [here](https://ttc.eu1.cloud.thethings.industries/console/)
-* [balenaEtcher](https://balena.io/etcher) to burn the image on the SD

-Once all of this is ready, you are able to deploy this repository following instructions below.
+You will need docker and docker-compose (optional but recommended) on the machine (see below for instal·lation instructions).
+You will also need a an account at a LoRaWAN Network Server, for instance a [The Things Stack V3 account](https://console.cloud.thethings.network/).

 ## Installing docker & docker-compose on the OS

-If you are going to run this project you will need to install docker on the OS first.
+If you don't have docker running on the machine you will need to install docker on the OS first.
 This is pretty staring forward, just follow these instructions:

 ```
 sudo apt-get update && sudo apt-get upgrade -y